Frequently Asked Questions

 Why don’t I go straight to my bank?

-Your bank can only provide details on their own products and service.
+Your bank can only provide details of their own products and services.
 We can see what your bank is offering to other customers and can provide a range of banks and lenders with just one set of application forms.
-We are not a 9-5, Monday to Friday services, we work for you 7 days a week and ongoing after you draw down your loan.
-So talk to us first for a far higher level of service than going direct.
+We are not a 9-5, Monday to Friday service, we work for you 7-days a week and ongoing after you draw down your loan.
+So talk to us first for a far higher level of service than going direct to your bank.